- Lesson Details

 This is very similar to paintings, which is more advanced.

-You can have a lot of fun drawing from black pastel.
+You can have a lot of fun drawing with pastel, with black pastel.

 They typically come in sticks.

 This is really, really soft.